-Okay, let us begin with a definition of an elegant essay.
+To begin, let us define an elegant essay.
 It is an essay with proper sentence structure, decent word choice, and reasonable overall tone.
-We will begin with different types of sentences that make your text sound elegant.
+It also contains different types of sentences that make your text sound elegant.

-Most people, who have to deal with writing, want to improve their skills.
-But before you start looking for different tips on how to do that, you first need to get to the core of what writing is.
+Most writers want to improve their skills.
+But before you look for ways to improve yours, you first need to reach the core of writing.
 What kind of writing is good and what makes a written piece bad?
-Why does one text move us deeply but another one we can't even finish reading?
+Why does one text move us deeply while we can't finish reading another one?
 The easiest and at the same time the most difficult definition of writing is "a combination of sentences."
 Your ability to compose good and elegant sentences defines your ability to write well.

 Elegant Sentences and Their Role

 The purpose of effective sentences is hidden in the name itself - they need to have an effect on you.
-They aim to satisfy the reader's need for information, emotional response, or any reaction.
+They aim at satisfying the reader's need for information, emotional response, or any reaction.
 As long as there is an effect present, the sentence has accomplished its mission.